 - Set out on foot to explore the street food in Diu.
 The place will make you feel alive.

 - Engage in some water sports at Ghogla Beach.

-- Daman and Diu are also popular for decoration items and artifacts that can be found in abundance across stores and street souvenir shops.
+- These cities are also popular for decoration items and artifacts that can be found in abundance across stores and street souvenir shops.

 Places to visit in Daman and Diu

 Despite being separated by the Arabian Sea, Daman and Diu offer a relaxed environment and a beach vacation that can stay etched in your memory forever.
 Here are some places that you can visit while there.